bau-sec/ansible-openvpn-hardened/README.md

   - Partitioning can be tricky on cloud providers and the creation of partitions can be difficult to script without risking data loss.
 This is probably best left to the OS image creater or installer of the OS.
 - mount options such as `noexec`, `nosuid`, and `nodev` for /tmp, /dev/shm, etc.
   - This will likely be addressed in future versions.
 Pull requests welcome.
-- Auditing and logging services
-  - My current use-case is to spin up a VPN when I know I'm going to need it and then blow it away when I've returned from travel.
-As a result I'm not spending much time reviewing logs.
-This becomes more important for long running instances.
-This may be addressed in future versions.
-Pull requests welcome.
 - Password requirements
   - The created server should only have one account able to login over SSH and it will be protected with a randomly generated password and pub/priv key pair.
 Unless you're using this server for other purposes with users who login regularly, setting requirements for password minimum length, complexity, expirations, etc. seems like box-checking, not adding additional security.
-  - *pam-cracklib* is installed if password requirements are necessary for your setup
+  - The *pam* module *pwquality* is installed if password requirements are necessary for your setup

 # Quick start

 > Warning: **Potential to lock yourself out of the target box.** One of the hardening steps configures SSH to only listen on the VPN interfaces.
 Make sure you have a backup method to access the server in case the VPN doesn't come up.
 For example, Digital Ocean provides console access through their admin panel.

-> Requirement: **Ubuntu 16.04 Server** is the only supported OS at the moment.
-Debian and Red Hat family distros may be added in the future.

 > Requirement: **Currently a static IP is required** This may change in future releases with support for dynamic IP addresses.
 Static IPs are available on both Digital Ocean and Azure.

+> Suggestion: **Use a fresh install or image as a target** This playbook should work well, but issues will be less likely and more easily resolved if you can start over easily.
+Also, given the potential for locking yourself out of the box, you don't want to lose access to import things that may be on an existing server.

-Install the required packages if you don't have them already
+Install the required packages if you don't have them already.
+On Ubuntu or Debian use the commands below.
+On other OSes, sub-in the appropriate package manager.

     sudo apt-get install python-pip git
     sudo pip install ansible